CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 See PlayWrite documentation.
 ### ONLY during optional *.pwt : Play / Pause Button
 See PlayWrite documentation.
+### Button "Load List"
+Load a previously saved or prepared CSV file with participants names, stages and times into QuestWrite.
+### Button "Save List"
+Save the data of all participants, names, stages and times to a CSV file.
 # QUEST.qwt file(s)
 This is where your magic happens!
 I feel I can't write much more than you hopefully understand by reading the examples I provided but I'll try...